dwhenry/game-player/README.md

 ## TODO:

-- [x] write some JS tests
-  - [x] Improve data model in the UI
-  - [x] Allow async moving of cards
-  - [x] Replace GIL with cards based locking
 - [ ] Make backend work with current state
-- [x] ~Add user move ID to take/move request... this is required to ensure valid~ ~card ownership (could just be timestamp??) when multiple moves are queued~ Not required as moves will now be atomic
-- [x] Ownership expiry - ~this is currently set to 10 seconds in redis so we need~ ~to ping when we have a card to keep it alive~
 - [ ] Get a proper auth strategy in place
 - [ ] Remove the min-cards param for locations - fix in config??
 - [ ] Better session security